tuckered/TIc-Tac-Toe/README.md

  ## Further Work

  - I am aware that the checkForWinner() is not very elegant and does not adhere to DRY principles.
-Given how I set up my gameBoard, with an x and y coordinate I found it difficult to apply a solution that would work for all 8 conditions for winning, and be less code or easier to read.
+Given how I set up my gameBoard, with an x and y coordinate, I found it tricky to apply a solution that would work for all 8 win conditions , and be less code or any easier to read.
 Any feedback on this or how I could go about it better would be much appreciated.